polistern/pboted_docs/docs/docs/devs/bote/v5/kademlia.md

-# 2. Kademlia
+# 2. Kademlia (DRAFT)

 The Kademlia implementation used by I2P-Bote differs from standard Kademlia in several ways:

 * Items can be deleted from the DHT
 * No caching of DHT items because they are only retrieved once and then deleted
 * I2P-Bote uses sibling lists (s-buckets) as suggested in the S/Kademlia paper

 There are three types of data that is stored in the DHT: